Travel Stories: English Gardens Tour (10)

 When it started raining harder, we decided to head under the Great Pavilion (see photo above), which is an enormous white tent that houses all sorts of floral displays.

-I could not believe how many different types of flowers were there, with everything labeled and each plant in absolutely perfect condition.
+I could not believe how many different types of flowers were there.
+Everything was labeled and each plant in perfect condition.
 If you name a flower, it was probably in there!
 Peonies, poppies, lupines, delphiniums, roses, tropical plants, orchids, begonias, dahlias, mums, even veggies — it just went on and on.

 As you can imagine, there were a LOT of people at the show but I think everyone was cheerful because they were happily immersed in all aspects of gardening.